 This will define the number of loops the Skirt creates around the outside of your object.
 Smaller models will require more loops to properly prime the extruder.

 Start Distance

 This will define the distance away from your model that the skirt will be created.
+The distance from the model will consume a portion of the maximum build volume in the X/Y plane.

 Minimal Length